Navs20/single_nuron/README.md

 ## single_neuron
- simple single nuron(basic block of ml) in arduino
+ simple single neuron(basic block of ml) in arduino

 (not modular, contributions are freely accepted)